legumeinfo/website-ui-specs/grin-data-explorer/README.md

 # GRIN trait data query and explorer - to search or explorer the GRIN trait data

 This is the requirements doc for the SoyBase GRIN data explorer.
-This component should be enable users to select one or more traits from a selected "traitClass" or "trait.Name".
-For the users to learn more info about the traits, the "traitDescription" from the traits.Genus.json file, should be available to view.
+This component should be enable users to select one or more traits from a selected "traitClass" or "traitName".
+For the users to learn more info about the traits, the "traitDescription" from the traits-Genus.json file, should be available to view.

 ## Specification version
 Version: 0.1